Here’s Why Spaced Repetition Is (Still) Important for USMLE Step 2 CK

 A Final Word about Studying for Step 2 CK

-It can be easy to forget that one of the best ways to study for Step 2 CK is to study well for your shelf exams.
-As you’ll discover during your clinical rotations, time is a precious resource given the competing needs to perform clinical duties and study for shelf exams.
+It can be easy to forget that one of the best ways to study for Step 2 CK is to study well for your shelf exams (family medicine, internal medicine, surgery, neurology, pediatrics, OB/GYN, and psychiatry). you’ll discover during your clinical rotations, time is a precious resource given the competing needs to perform clinical duties and study for shelf exams.
 Fortunately, using flashcards as a supplement to UWorld’s Shelf Review during your clinical rotations is both an excellent and efficient way to simultaneously study for your shelf exams and Step 2 CK!
 For example, you can keep up with surgical content through your flashcards even during clinical rotations; this will keep the information fresh for CK months following your surgery shelf exam.
 There’s no need to reinvent the wheel here—the same study methods that served you well for Step 1 study can be effectively applied to Step 2 CK.